Local representatives join effort to prohibit ‘vaccine passports’ in Ohio

-(WKBN) – Two local representatives plan to introduce legislation they say would prohibit “vaccine passports.”
+(WKBN) – One suggestion to stop the spread of the virus is the use of COVID-19 passports, but two local representatives plan to introduce legislation that would prohibit them in Ohio.

 State Reps.
 Al Cutrona, R-Canfield, and Mike Loychik, R-Bazetta, have co-sponsored legislation they say would prohibit entities from requiring citizens to show proof of a COVID-19 vaccination in order to be allowed entry into an area or establishment.

-“First and foremost, vaccine passports have no place in a free society,” said Loychik.
+“First and foremost, vaccine passports have no place in a free society,” Loychik said.
 “Simultaneously, while everyone has a right to get a vaccine, a massive adoption of vaccine passports both across our state and nation would only lead to a slow economic recovery and further hinder businesses as we all seek to get back to normal.”

-As a chief operating officer at an infectious disease practice in Mahoning County, Cutrona said he foresees privacy being a problem if a vaccine passport program were implemented.
+As a chief operating officer at an infectious disease practice in Mahoning County, Cutrona said he foresees privacy being a problem if a vaccine passport program were to be implemented.

+“It’s the technology that’s behind it.
+You have the government stepping in with big tech companies going after people’s personal information.
+That worries me and is a concern.
+As somebody in the health care field, I worry about patient privacy,” Cutrona said.

-Within the U.S., New York is the first state to announce a vaccine passport program called “Excelsior Pass,” which is going to use QR code technology to allow individuals into venues.
+Within the U.S., New York is the first state to announce a vaccine passport program called “Excelsior Pass,” which will use QR code technology to allow individuals into venues.
+The state claims no personal information would be shared.

 The legislation is currently seeking cosponsors within the Ohio House.